 Visit Arthur’s Seat in Edinburgh

-If you wish to move away from the city’s sightseeing and enjoy nature’s adventurous activities in Edinburgh, Arthur’s Seat is one of the destinations that should be on your list.
-Pack your hiking bags and get ready for your two hours climb to this ancient volcano.
+If you wish to move away from the city’s sightseeing and enjoy nature’s adventurous activities in Edinburgh, Arthur’s Seat should be on your list.
+Pack your hiking bags and prepare for your two-hour climb to this ancient volcano.

 It was named Arthur’s Seat after the legendary King Arthur.
-Myth has it that is one of the most possible locations of Camelot in Scotland.
+Myth has it that it is one of the most possible locations of Camelot in Scotland.
 Therefore, the iconic site provides the necessary live imagination for literature lovers.

 Visit Calton Hill in Edinburgh

-One of them is the National monument which was never completed and only the twelve columns are left to see in the present day.
+One of them is the National Monument, which was never completed, and only the twelve columns are left to see in the present day.
 There is also a Greek temple-style building known as the City Observatory.
-It is where the first Astronomer Royal for Scotland in 1834, discovered how to measure parallax and the distance of the stars.
+It is where the first Astronomer Royal for Scotland, in 1834, discovered how to measure parallax and the distance of the stars.

 Book a Visit to The Edinburgh Dungeon

-If you are up to theatrical spooky experience, you have to book your seat at one of Edinburgh’s Dungeons shows.
+If you are up to a theatrical spooky experience, book your seat at one of Edinburgh’s Dungeons shows.
 It is an underground journey that takes you back to Edinburg’s darkest history through live actors, theatrical settings and thrilling shows.
 You can also book your ticket with a seat at the famous Hard Rock Café to indulge in the best burger in town after enjoying the scary fun experience in the Dungeons.

 Attend the Edinburgh International Festival